Earth Hour: 2008

-According to a Zogby International online survey, 36 million Americans—approximately 16 percent of the United States adult population—participated in Earth Hour 2008.
+According to a Zogby International online survey, 36 million Americans—approximately 16% of the United States adult population—participated in Earth Hour 2008.
 The survey also showed there was a 4 percentage point increase in the level of interest in environmental issues such as climate change and pollution directly after the event (73 percent pre-event versus 77 percent post-event).

 Tel Aviv scheduled their Earth Hour for Thursday March 27, 2008 to avoid conflict with Sabbath.
-Dublin moved their Earth Hour to between 9 and 10 p.m. due to their northern geographical location.
+Dublin moved their Earth Hour to between 9 and 10p.m. due to their northern geographical location.

 According to WWF Thailand, Bangkok decreased electricity usage by 73.34 megawatts, which, over one hour, is equivalent to 41.6 tonnes of carbon dioxide.
 The Bangkok Post gave different figures of 165 megawatt-hours and 102 tonnes of carbon dioxide.
 This was noted to be significantly less than a similar campaign initiated by Bangkok's City Hall the previous year in May, when 530 megawatt-hours were saved and 143 tonnes of carbon dioxide emission were cut.

 Philippine Electricity Market Corp. noted that power consumption dropped by about 78.63 megawatts in Metro Manila, and up to 102.2 megawatts on Luzon.
-The maximum demand drop of around 39 MW was experienced at 8:14 p.m. in Metro Manila and of around 116 MW at 8:34 p.m. in the Luzon grid.
+The maximum demand drop of around 39 MW was experienced at 8:14p.m. in Metro Manila and of around 116 MW at 8:34p.m. in the Luzon grid.

 Ontario used approximately 900 megawatt-hours less electrical energy during Earth Hour.
 At one point, Toronto saw an 8.7% reduction in consumption as compared to a typical March Saturday night.

 Ireland, as a whole, had a reduction in electricity use of about 1.5% for the evening.
-In the three-hour period between 6:30 p.m. and 9:30 pm, there was a reduction of 50 megawatts, saving 150 megawatt-hours, or approximately 60 tonnes of carbon dioxide.
+In the three-hour period between 6:30p.m. and 9:30pm, there was a reduction of 50 megawatts, saving 150 megawatt-hours, or approximately 60 tonnes of carbon dioxide.